-- Recognition of the intention of the listserv to be a tool to help improve internal and external communications amongst those supportive of the vision statement. - This listserv is a communication platform that encourages a collaborative approach. - The SageWest network was formed based on the foundation that a collaborative approach that balances competing interests is far preferable to an atmosphere of conflict and misinformation. - The listsery is not to be used to address policy or promote advocacy positions. - Content posted on listserv is to be respectful in nature and not inflammatory or derogatory to other stakeholders, many of which are represented on this listserv.
+- Recognition of the intention of the listserv to be a tool to help improve internal and external communications amongst those supportive of the vision statement. - This listsery is a communication platform that encourages a collaborative approach. - The SageWest network was formed based on the foundation that a collaborative approach that balances competing interests is far preferable to an atmosphere of conflict and misinformation. - The listserv is not to be used to promote advocacy or positions on pending/existing state or federal policies.
+However, the listserv can be used to inform when policies relevant to the sagebrush ecosystem are passed. - Content posted on listserv is to be respectful in nature and not inflammatory or derogatory to other stakeholders, many of which are represented on this listserv.